 - A review of the nursery, primary and secondary admission numbers in line with the annual capacity review.
 This is an annual process which reviews changes to school plans and physical space within the school, which affect the provision of teaching and learning.
 This is carried out in line with the Welsh Government Measuring the Capacity of Schools in Wales Guidance (2011).
-The final agreed capacity calculations are then used to inform admission numbers. - A review of the dates for the admission round(s), associated processing and offer deadlines. - A Blaenau Gwent schools catchment areas overview map was appended to the policy.
+The final agreed capacity calculations are then used to inform admission numbers. - A review of the dates for the admission round(s), associated processing and offer deadlines.

-The Admissions Policy for 2020/21 was consulted upon and published in line with the Welsh Government's deadline (April 2019).
+The Admissions Policy for 2021/22 was consulted upon and published in line with the Welsh Government's deadline (April 2020).
 The pilot phase of on-line admission arrangements was launched on September 1st 2016.
 Online applications have increased overall within the last academic session as outline below: